book/the_underbar/content/index.md

 title: The Underbar
+subtitle: A Perl-adjacent maybe-podcast, hosted by Philippe Bruhat (BooK).
 template: home.tx
 ---

-A Perl-adjacent maybe-podcast, hosted by Philippe Bruhat (BooK).

 ## The concept

 If there's one thing I like more than writing code, it's *talking*